James Kennard

 Rabbi James Kennard (born 24 June 1964) is an educational leader in the Australian Jewish community.
-He previously served as the Jewish Student Chaplain at the University of Leeds, headteacher of King Solomon High School in Barkingside, London, and has been the principal of Mount Scopus Memorial College since 2007.
+He previously served as the Jewish Student Chaplain at the University of Leeds, headteacher of King Solomon High School in Barkingside, London, and was the principal of Mount Scopus Memorial College from 2007 until 2023.

 Early life and education

 Kennard was born on June 24, 1964.
 He attended St Paul's School in London and pursued mathematics at New College, Oxford.
 During his time at Oxford in 1984, he participated in the British televised quiz-show University Challenge.
 Kennard received rabbinic ordination in Israel in 1989.